Rashmi Kashyap

 Rashmi Kashyap is an educator, fashion designer, beauty pageant winner, motivational speaker, Indian entrepreneur and empowerment advocate recognized for her contributions to the beauty and fashion industry.

 Early life and education

 Kashyap resides in New Delhi, where her father was employed with the State Bank of India.
 She studied Fashion Design at the International Polytechnic for Women in Delhi and obtained a Bachelor of Arts degree from the University of Delhi.
 She later pursued a Bachelor of Education (B.Ed.), as well as master’s degrees in English and Education (M.A., M.Ed.).

-Personal life
+Career

-Kashyap married Colonel Tarun Kumar in 1995.
-As an Army spouse, she lived in various parts of India while continuing her career in education and personal development.
+Kashyap began her professional life in fashion design and education.
+She married Colonel Tarun Kumar of the Indian Army in 1995, and as an army spouse, lived in various parts of India over the following decades, continuing work in education and personal coaching throughout.
 She has two sons.

+She later established Soul n Spirit, a brand focused on sustainable fashion, mindful living, and holistic personal development, through which she works as a brand strategist, speaker, and coach.
+The platform promotes women's empowerment and self-expression.

+Kashyap has spoken at events on topics including women's empowerment, entrepreneurship, and self-transformation.
+She has also participated in panels on human rights and sustainability, including with organisations such as the All India Sustainable Development Council.

+In 2026, she served as the Glam Partner for the Ahmedabad Times Fashion Week, organised by The Times of India Group.

 Pageantry

 In 2024, Kashyap won the title of Mrs. VogueStar India, gaining public attention for her presence in the beauty and personal development sectors.

 In 2025, she was honored with the Femina Achievers Award in the category of Excellence in Fashion, Sustainable Entrepreneurship, and Social Impact, held in New Delhi, India.”